 Most common toilet bowel cleaners use a combination of chlorine and acids, which causes toxic chlorine gas.
 When used, you’re being exposed by inhaling fumes which can damage the lungs.
 Chlorine is also in city water to kill bacteria, which means you’re being exposed when you take a shower or bath.
 The health risks from chlorine can be acute and over time become chronic impacting your thyroid gland.

 Bon Ami Powder Cleanser

 Ecover Toilet Cleaner

 Here is a great DIY Toilet Cleaning Method by TrashIsForTossers.com that you can use as a natural alternative to the nasty stuff.

-Spray toilet with vinegar (including top of toilet, seat, stand) and let it sit for some time, 20-30 minutes.
-Put some castile soap in the toilet water (or sprinkle Bon Ami) and use your toilet brush to clean it out.
+Spray toilet with vinegar (including top of toilet, seat, stand) and let it sit for 20-30 minutes.
+Put a small amount of castile soap in the toilet water (or sprinkle Bon Ami) and use your toilet brush to clean it out.
 Next, use a damp, folded towel to wipe top of toilet, then use the other side to wipe down the toilet stand, fold towel and repeat process for the seat.